mindkin/hourfleet/docs/datasecurity.md

 There will be a single dedicated in-memory cache provider (Redis Server) per geographic region, shared by all tenants in residence in that region.

 All access to all data stored in Redis will be securely encrypted via HTTPS, and limited to direct access by only components in the Hourfleet architecture.
 Access Keys to this caching service are also stored in physically separate key vaults.
 See [Secrets](#Secrets) below.
-Direct access to these data stores is permitted to Hourfleet support staff.
+Direct access to these data stores is permitted via HTTPS to Hourfleet support staff.

 ### Configuration